 Pipeline Inventory = $15,000

 At any given moment, BlueCart Coffee Co. has $15,000 in pipeline inventory.
-This is important to know when finalizing end-of-period balance sheets and tallying up your raw materials inventory, WIP inventory, MRO inventory, and finished goods inventory.
+This is important to know when finalizing end-of-period balance sheets and tallying up your raw materials inventory, work in process inventory, MRO inventory, and finished goods inventory.
 You’ll only have a true picture of your inventory’s equity if you include pipeline inventory in the mix.

 Optimizing Pipeline Stock In Inventory Management